AnshuBajaj911/Online-Code-Compiler-Python-Javascript-C-CPP-JAVA/README.md

 # Way to Access
 Go to the URL and simply type your code in the Textarea.
-Then before clicking on Compile button do select the language you are working in from the dropdown in the top left corner.
+Then before clicking on Compile button do select the language you are working in from the dropdown in the top right corner.
 Click on Compile and wait for 4-5 Seconds and the output of your code will be displayed in the Output Console.